 Some Thai roads are great and others much less so.
 Thailand’s a developing nation with a wide range of vehicles on the road – including farm vehicles containing animals.

-Overloading is common.
-As are potholes.
+Overloading is common, as are potholes.
 So, the potential for surprise is everywhere!
-As a rough rule of thumb, it’s best to play it cautious and drive defensively.
+As a rough rule of thumb, it’s best to be cautious and drive defensively.

 Which side of the road do they drive on in Thailand?

 People in Thailand tend to speed and zip about.
-They give you leeway on most roads if you stick left and give them room to nip past.
+They give you leeway on most roads if you stick to the left and give them room to nip past.